PSModule/PSCredential/README.md

 Please read the [Contribution Guidelines](CONTRIBUTING.md) for more information.
 You can either help by picking up an existing issue or submit a new one if you have an idea for a feature or improvement.

-## Acknowledgements
+## Disclaimer

-A big thanks to all contributors and the [PSModule framework](https://github.com/PSModule) for providing the foundation for module development.
+The Export-Clixml cmdlet is used to save credentials to disk, is not secure on Linux and MacOS, and should be used with caution.
+For more information read the [Export-Clixml](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/export-clixml?view=powershell-7.5#example-4-exporting-a-credential-object-on-linux-or-macos) documentation.